Agent Orange Attorney for Veteran Disability Claims

 If you were exposed to Agent Orange and are experiencing health issues, you may be eligible to receive VA disability benefits because of the dangerous effects Agent Orange can have on those exposed.
 If you have filed a claim for VA benefits due to Agent Orange exposure and you have been denied, consult with our experienced and trusted attorneys regarding an appeal.

-If you need help appealing a VA denial involving agent orange, do not hesitate to reach out to our team online or by calling 608-490-9449.
-Initial case reviews are free.
+If you need help appealing a VA denial involving Agent Orange, do not hesitate to reach out to our team online or by calling 608-490-9449.
+Initial case reviews.

 Blue Water Navy & Agent Orange Exposure

 Blue Water Navy Veterans are veterans who served on sea ships off the shore of Vietnam during the war.
-Previously, VA did not recognize veterans who served offshore during the Vietnam war as having been exposed to Agent Orange.
-However, veterans that served within 12 nautical miles of the shores of Vietnam could also have been affected by Agent Orange (Public Law 116-23).
+Previously, VA did not recognize veterans who served offshore during the Vietnam War as having been exposed to Agent Orange.
+However, veterans who served within 12 nautical miles of the shores of Vietnam could also have been affected by Agent Orange (Public Law 116-23).

 Compensation for Agent Orange